wmhm/MQPackage/PROPOSAL.md

 ### name

-TODO: Does RedGuides Resource Manager enforce unique names?
-If not do we need to put
-      in protections against that, or can we rely on moderation?

 The name of the package, this could be something like ``MQ2Forage``, ``KissAssist``, etc.

 This is considered to be case insensitive, can only contain alphanumeric letters, and